23f2002702/Creative_coding/String Art/README.md

 3. **String Algorithm:**
    - The script finds the next best nail to pull the thread to — maximizing how well the string matches the original image.
    - It repeats this for a set number of pulls (e.g. 4000).
-   - After every 50 pulls, it saves a progress snapshot in the `Output` folder.
+   - After every 50 pulls, it saves a progress snapshot.

 4. **Output:**
+   - **Automatic unique output folders:**
+     Each run creates a new `Output`, `Output_1`, `Output_2`, ... folder so previous results are never overwritten.
    - Final string art image (`Final.jpg`).
    - A `thread_sequence.txt` file with:
      - Estimated total thread length.